TDarkShadow/iheartnewvegas/main.md

 [Interface]
 fDlgFocus=5.0000
 uPipboyColor=1022886143

+[Grass]
+iMinGrassSize=40
 ```

-> ℹ️ Disables vanilla depth of field effect seen during dialogue; reduces the amount of zoom when engaging in dialogue; tweaks the Pip-Boy HUD color to match that of classic Fallout.
+> ℹ️ Disables vanilla depth of field effect seen during dialogue; reduces the amount of zoom when engaging in dialogue; tweaks the Pip-Boy HUD color to match that of classic Fallout; increases grass density.

 # MOD KEYBINDINGS